 Sofa beds are the perfect solution if you’re low on space as they’re compact and can be transformed into a bed or a sofa whenever you need them.
 They can also be tucked away when not in use and moved around freely if you’re planning on decorating or want to freshen up the space.
 Take a look at our sofa dimensions and measuring guide to learn more.

 During Christmas, Easter, New Year and other seasonal events or holidays, it’s likely that more people will be visiting your home and even staying over for a night or two.
 This is where sofa beds can come in really handy.
 Not only will it provide extra seating for guests but gives them a comfy place to sleep too.
-Plus, we all know that families can be messy, with kids running around and pets jumping on furniture, which is why we make sure all of our sofas, armchairs and sofa beds are made with stain-resistant, easy to clean fabric option.
+Plus, we all know that families can be messy, with kids running around and pets jumping on furniture, which is why our sofas, armchairs and sofa beds are have a stain-resistant, easy to clean fabric option.
 Note: not all fabrics, but a small selection.

 Ideal for When you or Your Partner is Unwell

 If you or your partner are unwell, whether it’s a cold or flu or even Covid, and don’t want to risk getting the other person sick, then a sofa bed can be a lifesaver.
 Sleeping separately on a sofa bed until you feel better can help prevent the germs from spreading and gives you more freedom to toss and turn and try to get comfortable while ill without disturbing your partner.
 So it’s a win-win situation!

 We’ve all suffered through sleepless nights, whether it’s your partner's snoring keeping you awake or you’re worried about an upcoming event or work problem, when our sleep is affected it can cause a big impact on the rest of our day.
 If you can’t sleep in your regular bed, we’d suggest moving into the living room, putting the TV and laying on a sofa bed.
 This could help you drift off to sleep and not wake up with stiff joints because of an awkward sleeping position.